slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On stress and health

 <!--
-- modern mind overestimulated. modern mind is underestimulated.
 - emotions of an event are like bookmarks
 - therapy (awareness of past) / spirituality (awareness of present) / yoga (awareness of future)
 - Reframe Your Pain and Become Grateful The simple truth is, it is hard to be in pain when you are in a state of gratitude and love.
 5. Release the Pain.
 Be grateful for how it helped you become the man you are, but accept that you no longer need it in your life and let it go.
+- Financial health is just as important as physical health.
+Nothing feels as good as having a «fuck you» fund.

 HINT: The cure for worry?
 Presence (as recently discussed with Amy Cuddy, author of Presence: Bringing Your Boldest Self to Your Biggest Challenges).
 Focus on the task at hand.
 Face forward, but don’t live in the pretend future where the thing you’re fearing wins.
 -->

+> *'Your brain has expectations, and it doesn’t want to be wrong.
+So when it’s wrong, it just makes up the difference' -- Erik Vance*

 Take care of your body, it’s the most important thing you’ll get for free.

 Our bodies were built to hunt and gather and move, not to stay still.
 However the origin of most health problems is not physical but mental.

-> *'Body language affects your psychology, your mood, and even your hormonal balance.'*

-> *'Action cures everything.
-Plain and simple.
-Physical stress avoids need for control.'*

-> *'The food you eat can either be the safest and most powerful form of medicine or the slowest form of poison.' -- Ann Wigmore*

-> *'Financial health is just as important as physical health.
-Nothing feels as good as having a «fuck you» fund.'*

-> *'Your brain has expectations, and it doesn’t want to be wrong.
-So when it’s wrong, it just makes up the difference' -- Erik Vance*

 ### On depression and anxiety